selimhamidou/selimhamidou.github.io/_posts/2023-05-10-I_created_a_beta_version_of_Salesforce_Inspector_With_LWC.markdown

     String sObjectName,
     String csvFileId
   ) {
-    //We use the CSV File Id to query the uploaded document, and its content String csvAsString = [
+    //We use the CSV File Id to query the uploaded document and its content String csvAsString = [
         SELECT Id, VersionData
         FROM ContentVersion